Sole trader insurance Sole trader insurance

 Mistakes in the services you provide

 Clients pay for your knowledge and expertise, but what if you make a mistake?
 If your advice doesn't work out as expected, you could face a lawsuit, with legal costs and compensation to pay.
 If that happens, professional indemnity cover (PI) will ensure you're protected.
-Plus, clients may insist you have it – so it could help you win assignments (or not lose them!)
+Plus, clients may insist you have it – so it could help you win assignments.

 Cyber and data threats